Double-faced Cards

 Transforming a double-faced card does not cause it to become a new object, however, any static abilities that are now active as a result of the transformation will receive a new timestamp.

-Any continuous effects that previously applied to the default, untransformed side, will continue to apply to the transformed card, if applicable.
+Any continuous effects that previously applied to the default side, will continue to apply to the transformed card, if applicable.

 When choosing a card name for any effects, the name of the transformed card may be used.
-Only cards with the chosen name will have that effect applied to them, regardless of the name on any other sides of the card.
+Only cards with the chosen name will have that effect applied to them, regardless of the name on the other side of the card.